-The Company has convertible notes payable to related parties that have a principal balance of \$1,485,189 and \$161,000 as of June 30, 2020 and December 31, 2019, respectively.
-These notes carry interest rates of 10% and are due on demand.
-The notes carry fixed and variable conversion prices per share at June 30, 2020.
+The Company has convertible notes payable to related parties that have a principal balance of \$1,485,189 and \$161,000 as of September 30, 2020 and December 31, 2019, respectively.
+The principal balance consists of one 10% convertible note payable due on demand.
+The notes carry fixed and variable conversion prices per share.
 The Company evaluated these convertible notes payable for derivative embedded conversion features and beneficial conversion features.
 The Company determined that there were both derivative embedded conversion features and beneficial conversion features to record.
 The conversion features were either fully amortized upon grant or over the life of the convertible notes payable.
-The conversion features were fully amortized as of June 30, 2020 and December 31, 2019.
-During the six months ended June 30, 2020 and 2019, beneficial conversion feature amortization expense related to these convertible notes payable of specifical conversion feature amortization expense related to these convertible notes convertible notes payable of \$0 and \$56,100 respectively, was accounted for as interest expense in the condensed consolidated statements of operations.
-During the three months ended March 31, 2020, the Company entered into a Debt Conversion and Common Stock Purchase Plan with a related party, under which the Company agreed to issue 156,474 shares of its common stock in exchange for a reduction of four convertible notes payable to related party convertible notes payable principal of \$91,000 and accrued interest of \$52,119.
+The conversion features were fully amortized as of September 30, 2020 and December 31, 2019.
+During the nine months ended September 30, 2020 and 2019, beneficial conversion feature amortization expense related to these convertible notes payable of \$1,407,675 and none, respectively, was accounted for as amortization of interest - beneficial conversion feature amortization expense related to these consolidated statements of operations.
+During the nine months ended March 31, 2020, the Company entered into a Debt Conversion and Common Stock Purchase Plan with a related party, under which the Company agreed to issue 156,474 shares of its common stock in exchange for a reduction of four convertible notes payable to related party, convertible notes payable principal of \$91,000 and accrued interest of \$52,119.

-The Company has a non-convertible notes payable to related parties principal balance of \$11,810 and \$328,423 as of June 30, 2020 and December 31, 2019, respectively.
-The principal balance consist of one zero interest note payable with a due date of December 31, 2012.
+The Company has a non-convertible notes payable to related parties principal balance of \$11,810 and \$328,423 as of September 30, 2020 and December 31, 2019, respectively.
+The principal balance consists of one zero interest note payable with a due date of December 31, 2012.
 This note is currently in default.
 During the three months ended March 31, 2020, the Company converted eight non-convertible notes payable to related parties that had a principal balance of \$316,613.
 During the three months ended March 31, 2020, the Company entered into Debt Conversion and Common Stock Purchase Plans with four related parties, under which the Company agreed to issue 342,399 shares of its common stock in exchange for a reduction of eight non-convertible notes payable to related parties.
 The amount of the debt reduction, and therefore the purchase price of the shares, was \$549,311 which was used for the deduction of related party non-convertible notes payable principal of \$316,613 and accrued interest of \$232,698.